 SCM has identified three strategic research focuses, viz. precision medicine and phenomics study, translational medicine and innovative drug discovery, and authentication and testing of Chinese medicines.
 Our academics are engaged in studies on the causes and methods of treating different kinds of diseases by integrating Chinese medicine theories and clinical experiences with new technologies of different scientific disciplines.

 We have established eight research centres, namely "Shum Yiu Foon Shum Bik Chuen Memorial Centre for Cancer and Inflammation Research", "Institute for Advancing Translational Medicine in Bone and Joint Diseases", "Hong Kong Chinese Medicine Clinical Study Centre", "Mr. & Mrs. Ko Chi Ming Centre for Parkinson's Disease Research", "Consun Chinese Medicines Research Centre for Renal Diseases", "Research Centre for Standardization of Chinese Medicines", "Institute of Integrated Bioinformedicine and Translational Science" and "Institute for Precision Medicine and Innovative Drug".
-Apart from our state-of-the-art research facilities in the SCM Building on campus, we have also set up research bases in the Hong Kong Science Park, Hong Kong Baptist University Institute of Research and Continuing Education in Shenzhen, Hong Kong Baptist University Changshu Research Institute, and Hong Kong Baptist University (Haimen) Institute of Science and Technology.
+Apart from our state-of-the-art research facilities in the SCM Building on campus, we have also set up research bases in the Hong Kong Science Park, Hong Kong Baptist University Institute of Research and Continuing Education in Shenzhen, and Hong Kong Baptist University Changshu Research Institute.

 SCM has made remarkable achievements in scientific research in recent years.
 In addition to winning a large number of research grants from HKBU, the HKSAR Government and the mainland Government, our experts publish frequently in academic journals with high impact factor.
 The School has also made considerable progress in terms of the number of patent applications filed and patents granted.
 All in all, it has attained a leading position in the field of Chinese medicine research in Hong Kong.